MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/automotive/Deal.md

 ---
-title: Deal - Common Data Model | Microsoft Docs
+title: Deal in automotive - Common Data Model | Microsoft Docs
 description: Business proposal for the sale of one or more vehicle or device, including optional trade-ins, add-ons and financial terms.
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Deal
+# Deal in automotive

 Business proposal for the sale of one or more vehicle or device, including optional trade-ins, add-ons and financial terms.